dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

 WHERE [p].[Id] = 1
 ORDER BY [p].[Id]
 ```
 there is no duplicated data in these rows.
+Nevertheless, in this certain case, splitting queries will decrease the performance of the system (k6 verification)

 ## Polly